bailey27/cppcryptfs/README.md

 If you check "Read-only", then the filesystem will be mounted read-only (write-protected).

+For an explanation of how saved passwords work in cppcryptfs, please see the section on "Saved Passwords" below.

 For technical details of the cryptographic design of gocryptfs, please visit the [gocryptfs project page](https://github.com/rfjakob/gocryptfs).